The Rules

 • Insurance & safety requirements

-View Complete Rules Here (PDF) Frequently Asked Questions Need more info?
+View Complete Rules Here (PDF) Need more info?
 Please ask here.

 Technical Specifications (Brief)